 ECSS-E-ST-20_0020344

-For antenna ports the design and manufacturing shall be performed to avoid discharge phenomena according to Pashen curves valid for its specified pressure range and gas properties.
+For antenna ports the design and manufacturing shall be performed to avoid discharge phenomena according to Paschen curves valid for its specified pressure range and gas properties.

 See clauses 7.3 and 7.4 for further details.